 Anything in buckets looking pretty in the pet food stores – walk on by!
 They are carcinogenic.
 Covered in the chemicals listed above – with formaldehyde and arsenic being the most preferred.

 Referencing the bottom left photo below, with the red X through it, which I have blown up here above, please look at the dog’s eyes.
-This is the dog’s LIVER already signaling it is not okay, it is over loaded, full of toxins.
-No dog should have tear stained eyes.
+This is the dog’s liver already signaling it is not okay, it is over loaded, full of toxins.
+No dog or animal should have tear-stained eyes.

 If you would like to buy toys – make sure they are:

-- Preferably manufactured for babies; you are then guaranteed they have been tested for mouths – as all toys are picked up by our animals with their mouth
+- Preferably manufactured for babies; you are then guaranteed they have been tested for mouths, hopefully, – as all toys are picked up by our animals with their mouth

-- Are of organic materials, no plastic, no rubber, nothing shiny – organic materials, which can easily biodegrade, like cotton, hemp, flax
+- Are of organic materials, no plastic, no rubber, nothing shiny – organic materials, which are easily biodegradable, like cotton, hemp, flax

 - They can easily be disposed of; the planet is not choking on all this garbage

-- Give them RAW bones please, monitored.
+- 4. RAW bones please, monitored.
 This is fun, cleans their teeth, gets their jaw muscles working, strengthening the jaw, and burns energy!

 It may sound complicated but it is not.
 Dogs love sticks, and bones, and antlers.
 You can easily find something natural which is not hurting any being which your animal will enjoy playing with and the earth with decompose naturally once it is no longer required.